TranPhucVinh/Cplusplus/Physical layer/Memory/lvalue.md

 }
 ```
 That happen as ``a`` variable passed to ``func()`` is passed by value, so `` b`` in ``int &b = a`` inside ``func()`` is set with the garbage value.

+# Choosing between passing by pointer and passing by lvalue reference in C++

+As lvalue reference is supported in C++, we still need to use pointer for a variable when this variable needs:
+* Address updated
+* Set to NULL